Oluwatobiloba2/alx-system_engineering-devops/0x00-shell_basics/README.md

-cd ~ changes the directory to the users working directory
+ls -l will display the contnts of a directory in a long format